Hives/airport-challenge-javascript/all-the-gory-details.md

 The idea was to write a program in a language we had little to no experience in.
 The Airport Challenge tests your ability to use basic OOP principles like encapsulation and SRP, TDD, stubbing random behaviour, writing readable code etc.

 In this document I've recorded in **a lot** of detail the process I went through to complete a project in a new(ish) language.
+I wanted to be really aware of what I was doing to get myself unstuck at each point, whether it was googling, reading the docs, trying random stuff in the console or whatever, so that I could reflect on my process.

 ### Getting up and running